garyk295/madridapiclab2/index.md

-6. Run the command you constructed in the previous step on the command line/terminal.
+6.Run the command you constructed in the previous step on the command line/terminal.
 The response should look like below.
 Take a note of the access token in the response.

         { "token_type":"bearer", "access_token":"AAEkNTc3YTM5MzMtN2YyMC00NTdlLWI2YWYtZjBjZTNlZTVjZGRjqROf_74P_zTkHshgnZPpiIbWN6_JJyS9MzxPlkD17aRufXpdyaj4D3fgkla-JTRq7UV69n97wpjV0l9odtJeuYYRReX--UhPcyRZXVOVxnU", "expires_in":3600, "scope":"payment_approval" }